 We want to make things that bit easier.
 We’ll only ask for up to three months’ worth of bank statements and use the average monthly income figure to set your credit limit.

 Do you fear being rejected for car finance or other forms of credit because of a poor credit history?
-Not having a reliable monthly income can make it more difficult to stick to repayment schedules, bringing down your credit score and making lenders even more cautious.
+Not having a reliable monthly income can make it more difficult to stick to repayment schedules, potentially bringing down your credit score and making lenders even more cautious.

 It doesn’t have to be like that, however.
 You could still get self-employed car finance with Go Car Credit, however – and it could even help improve your credit score!